cling-com/cling-sync/README.md

 cling-sync is a _client-side encrypted_, _revisional_ archival storage system.

+The main goal is to provide a place where you can put all your data without worrying about losing it.
+Everything you put in once stays there forever.

+### Terminology

+- **Repository**: The place where all data is stored after it has been encrypted.

+- **Workspace**: The place where you can work on your data.

+- **Merge**: The process of applying all changes from the repository to the workspace and vice versa.

+- **Revision**: A snapshot of the repository at a specific point in time, usually created by a `merge` operation.

 ## OS Support

 Currently, the main focus is on supporting MacOS and Linux.
 It should work on Windows, but is not